 Find out more about the books and the author Veronica Rossi here: veronicarossi.com/books

-Amani, an orphan tomboy, has always been “more gunpowder than girl” and know- as the ‘Blue-Eyed Bandit’.
+I adore the main character Amani and what a fierce tomboy she was.
+Known as the ‘Blue-Eyed Bandit’, Amani has always been “more gunpowder than girl”.
 Her whole life, she’s been trying to leave Dustwalk, the unforgiving dead-end dessert town she’s grown up in, without success.
 Until she meets a stranger, Jin, in a sharpshooting competition.
 Taking her chance, she follows him on a dangerous journey through the deserts.

 What’s special in this series is the mythology that Alwyn Hamilton weaves into the tale.
 The story is spiced with fairytale animals, like the ‘Buraqi’, a sand horse that can be turned into a real steed by a girl, ‘Nightmares’ that remains in the sands, coming out only at night to inject humans with venom that infects the mind and body, ‘Skinwalkers’ that shift their form from one victim to another, ‘Djinns’; men made of out of smokeless fir and others.